Kevponce194/wk1hw-coderef/README.md

 **Tasks:**

-- [ ] HTML is semantically correct
+- [X] HTML is semantically correct
-- [ ] A logical flow of html elements
+- [X] A logical flow of html elements
 - [x] All links are workng
 - [x] Title is logical
-- [ ] Images have alt tags
+- [X] Images have alt tags (except image in CSS)
-- [ ] CSS selectors and properties are efficient
+- [X] CSS selectors and properties are efficient

+(image i css selector .group-photo needs an alt tag, but it is my understanding, so far, that screen readers do not read an alt tag from a css file, so I still need to research that.)

 **Additional considerations:**